-Looking for the best Halal cafes and restaurants in Singapore?
-Scroll down our 2024 guide to our favourite MUIS halal restaurants serving everything from halal steak to halal fine dining, halal high tea and more!
+Looking for the best Halal food in Singapore?
+We’ve got you covered with our favourite MUIS halal restaurants, halal cafes, and Muslim-friendly establishments serving everything from halal steak to halal fine dining, halal high tea and more!

-There are loads of fab halal cafes and restaurants in Singapore to accommodate our Muslim friends.
-With a plethora of halal eateries in every neighbourhood, there’s no shortage of halal fare in a variety of cuisines all over our little island!
-Here you’ll find our ultimate guide to all the best Muslim-friendly food that this Little Red Dot has to offer – from MUIS Halal-certified restaurants, to Muslim-friendly restaurants and some Muslim-owned cafes and restaurants.
+With a plethora of halal eateries in every neighbourhood, there’s no shortage of halal food in a variety of cuisines all over our little island!
+Here you’ll find our ultimate guide to all the best Muslim-friendly food that this Little Red Dot has to offer – from MUIS Halal-certified restaurants to Muslim-friendly restaurants and some Muslim-owned cafes and restaurants.
 This guide to halal restaurants and cafes has been organised by location so you can easily find a halal cafe near you!

 Click below to jump to halal restaurants by location: